SpongePowered/SpongeDocs/source/plugin/event/listeners.rst

 .. warning::

     A :javadoc:`Cause` can never be empty.
-At the very least it should contain your plugin.
+At the very least it should contain your plugin container.